kinode-dao/kinode-book/src/install.md

 # Installation

-This section will teach you how to run the Uqbar core software on a live node.
+This section will teach you how to get the Uqbar core software, required to run a live node.
+After acquiring the software, you can learn how to run it and [Join the Network](./login.md).
 However, if you are just interested in starting development as fast as possible, start with [My First Uqbar Application](./my_first_app/chapter_1.md).

 ## Download Binary

+The recommended method for most users is to use a precompiled binary.
+If you want to make edits to the Uqbar core software, see [Build From Source](#build-from-source).

 First, get the software itself by downloading a [precompiled release binary](https://github.com/uqbar-dao/uqbar/releases).
 Choose the correct binary for your particular computer architecture and OS.